blbadger/blbadger.github.io/3-body-problem-2.md

 Elapsed Time: 144.3s
 ```

-Compare this to the `torch` library version of the same problem, which
+Compare this to the torch library version of the same problem, which

 ```python
 [Finished in 107.1s]
 ```

-Of course, `torch` itself optimizes the cuda code to some extent so this difference is not particularly surprising and only indicates that the movement of the loop into the cuda kernal does not offer the same performance benefit as other optimizations one can perform.
-In the next section we explore methods to optimize the cuda kernal further to achieve faster runtimes for the three body problem than are available using pytorch.
+Pytorch employs some optimizations in its CUDA code, so this difference is not particularly surprising and only indicates that the movement of the loop into the cuda kernal does not offer the same performance benefit as other optimizations that are possible.
+In the next section we explore methods to optimize the cuda kernal further to achieve faster runtimes for the three body problem than are available using torch.

 ### Optimizing the Three Body Trajectory Computations